adamwaniak/Eight-queens-puzzle/README.md

 # Eight-queens-puzzle
 A eight queen puzzle solver using Backtracking and Forward Checking

-More info about problem: https://en.wikipedia.org/wiki/Eight_queens_puzzle
+More info about the problem: https://en.wikipedia.org/wiki/Eight_queens_puzzle